Sphynx Breed Advisory Committee

-Large, wide open at base tapering to a rounded tip.
+Ears – Large, wide open at the base tapering to a rounded tip.
 They are set at a slight angle to the head with the outer base of the ears level with the outer corner of the eye but are not flaring.
-The interior of the ear is naturally without furnishing.
+The interior of the ears is naturally without furnishings.

-Large and lemon shaped, slanting slightly upwards towards the outer edges of the ears and set wide apart.
+Eyes – Large and lemon shaped, slanted slightly upwards towards the outer edges of the ears and set wide apart.
 Any colour acceptable.

-The body is medium length, hard and muscular with a broad round chest and abdomen.
+Body – The body is medium in size long, firm and well muscled throughout, with a broad, rounded chest and abdomen.
 The rump is well rounded and muscular.
-The neck is medium to long and well muscled, Allowance to be made for heavy musculature in adult male.
+The neck is medium to long and well muscled.
+Allowance to be made for heavy musculature in adult males.

-Legs are of medium length but in proportion to the body and are sturdy and well muscled.
+Legs and feet – Legs are of medium length, muscular and in proportion to the body.
 The hind legs are slightly longer than the front.
 Paws are oval.
-The toes are long and slender and the paw pads are thick,, giving the appearance of walking on cushions.
+The toes are long and slender and the paw pads are thick giving the appearance of walking on cushions.

-There is a fine down on the skin, almost imperceptible to the eye, giving the overall feel of soft warm chamois leather.
-Slightly thicker down is permissible on the bridge of the nose, aback of the ears, on the feet, scrotum and , to a lesser extent, the tail.
-The coat texture creates a feeling of resistance when stroking the cat.
-Wrinkled skin may appear particularly around the muzzle, between the ears and around the shoulder.
+Down & Skin – There is fine down on the skin almost imperceptible to the eye, giving the overall feel of soft warm chamois leather.
+Thicker down is permissible on the nose, back of the ears, on the feet, scrotum and to a lesser extent, the tail.
+This coat texture creates the feeling of resistance when stroking the cat.
+Wrinkled skin may appear particularly around the muzzle, between the ears and around the shoulders.
 Any whiskers and eyebrows should be short and sparse.

-Colour is irrelevant, a cat should not be penalised if apparently wrongly registered as there are no points for colour.
+Colour – Colour is irrelevant a cat should not be penalised if apparently wrongly registered as there are no points for colour.

 SCALE OF POINTS – 100 POINTS